SlugMaster1/SIV-US-Cyber-Open/challenges/Crypto/entropy/writeup/writeup.md

 ## Solution

-The first problem is that each of the rows of the output are shuffled so it is impossible to derermine which value came from which PRNG.
-So we will need to derermine that first.
+The first problem is that each of the rows of the output are shuffled so it is impossible to determine which value came from which PRNG.
+So we will need to determine that first.
 We need to start with the most simple PRNGs to reduce the complexity of solving the more difficult ones.
 I first ordered them by complexity and figured how many values I would need to break them:

  1. XS64 (2 values)
  2. LCG (5 values)